 The Price of Imbalance

-Poor posture, such as the forward rounding of the upper spine common among office workers (see “In a Slump” in the May 2007 archives), inhibits the ability of the scapula to tilt backward and create space for the rotator cuff in the shoulder joint when the arm is lifted overhead.
+Poor posture, such as the forward rounding of the upper spine common among office workers (see “In a Slump”), inhibits the ability of the scapula to tilt backward and create space for the rotator cuff in the shoulder joint when the arm is lifted overhead.
 As a result, the rotator cuff gets pinched, causing tissue damage.

 Sitting in a hunched position for long periods of time also affects the muscles that move the scapula.
 “Most commonly, poor scapular positioning causes the lower trapezius, which helps rotate the scapula upward to lift the arm overhead, and the external shoulder rotators to become weak,” says Bill Hartman, PT, CSCS, owner of PR Performance in Carmel, Ind.